Ph.D. (Finance), University of Sydney

 Kevin’s primary area of expertise is superannuation and retirement income policy.
 Kevin’s current research projects focus on the governance and performance of superannuation funds; regulation and supervision of superannuation and private pension funds; systemic risk in retirement systems; and retirement saving and investment decision making.
 Kevin has led and participated in grant projects attracting over $300,000 dollars in public and industry funding.

 In the education space, Kevin is a multi-award-winning educator who is committed to empowering students by developing inspirational learning experiences through the integration of a career-focused educational approach and innovative educational technologies.
 As an EF Academic, he leads multiple teaching innovation projects and has led the development of six new courses for undergraduate, postgraduate, and professional students at UNSW Business School.
 Kevin co-directs the Sandbox Education Program.
 He pioneered the StoryWall Formative Assessment Model, which has been adopted in over 25 courses at UNSW Business School to engages students as partners in co-creating authentic learning experiences and active online learning communities.
 Kevin also leads teaching innovation projects that use advanced digital technologies to support student learning, e.g. Online Personalised Adaptive Revision Tool, Retirement VR (Virtual Reality).
 He is a founding member of two Learning and Teaching Communities of Practice at UNSW, and has jointly received $367,800 competitive learning and teaching funding.
-Kevin received the UNSW Business School Teaching Excellence Award for “A Program that Enhances Learning” in 2017.
+Kevin received the UNSW Business School Bill Birkett Award for Sustained Teaching Excellence in 2021.

 Kevin is also a director of Understanding Super, a not-for-profit start-up that provides free financial literacy education through its online platform and mobile app to help young people understand superannuation.